-Futureproof Skills for the Maritime Transport Sector (ongoing)
+Futureproof Skills for the Maritime Transport Sector (closed)

-SKILLSEA is a new EU-funded ERASMUS+ (Sector Skills Alliance) project aimed at producing a sustainable skills strategy for maritime and related activities, both at sea and ashore.
+The European project SkillSea was implemented under the Key Action 2 (Sector Skills Alliances) of EU-funded Erasmus+ programme, aimed at producing a sustainable skills strategy for maritime and related activities, both at sea and ashore.

 Technology and digitalisation are transforming the shipping industry.
 ‘Smart’ ships are coming into service, creating demand for a new generation of competent, highly skilled maritime professionals.
 Europe is a traditional global source of maritime expertise and the SkillSea project was launched with the aim of ensuring that the region’s maritime professionals possess key digital, green and soft management skills for the rapidly changing maritime labour market.
 It sought not only to produce a sustainable skills strategy for European maritime professionals, but also to increase the number of these professionals - enhancing the safety and efficiency of this vital sector.
 The project started in January 2019 and was successfully completed in June 2023.